Chances (film)

 Chances is a 1931 American pre-Code war drama film directed by Allan Dwan and starring Douglas Fairbanks, Jr. It is based on the 1930 novel by A. Hamilton Gibbs.

-According to Fairbanks, the film was a hit.
+According to Fairbanks, the film was a hit, although in his autobiography he says it was "good, but not good enough."

 Plot

 In 1914, brother officers Jack and Tom Ingleside are in London, headed home on furlough.
 In the dense fog, Jack bumps into a young woman and tries to pick her up.
 She laughs at him, promises they will meet again, and rides off in a cab.
 When the brothers arrive at the family home, their mother is having tea with Molly Prescott, a childhood neighbor who has grown to be a lovely young woman—the woman in the fog.
 Tom tells his mother that he has always loved Molly.
 Jack, who is known as a ladies' man, is smitten.

 Mrs. Ingleside is holding a benefit ball for the Red Cross, and Archie, Ruth and Sylvia, friends of the boys, spend the weekend.
 Sylvia is Jack's old flame.
 Jack and Molly step away from the dance.
 He tries to tell her how he feels and she laughingly replies, "How many girls have you said that to?" but they kiss.
 She returns to the dance where Tom is waiting.

 When their mother tells Jack of her joy at the love between Tom and Molly, he is shocked as he had thought that Tom was not interested in girls.
 Heartbroken, he makes love to Sylvia in Molly's presence.
 Wounded, Molly turns away.
-Meanwhile, they have been called back to France and their artillery unit.
+Meanwhile, they have been called to France and their artillery unit.
 Tom asks Molly to wait for him.
 Ecstatic, he tells Jack of the engagement, and Jack congratulates him.

 At the front, bodies and debris fill a gun emplacement and the communicating trench.
 Lieutenant Taylor brings the news and dies.
 Jack is assigned to take a crew of volunteers to put the gun back in order, returning over the same terrain that killed Taylor.
 The mission is a success, but four men die.

 The major sends Jack on leave.
 Tom gives him a letter for Molly, who does not write to him.
 In a French town, Jack sees Molly, who is driving for the army.
-She confesses that she agreed to marry Tom out of anger, and she cannot bear his letters.
+She confesses she agreed to marry Tom out of anger, and she cannot write to him because she doesn't love him.
 She asks for one day of Jack's leave.
 He agrees to come back early.
 She promises to write to Tom and tell him the truth.